Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 \subsection{Singular subgroups}

 Let $G$ be a special group.
-Let $\mc{VDP}(G)$ be the collection of subgroups of $G$ that virtually split as the direct product of two infinite groups.
-In this subsection, we are interested in the properties of the maximal elements of $\mc{VDP}(G)$.
+Let $\mc{VP}(G)$ be the collection of subgroups of $G$ that virtually split as the direct product of two infinite groups.
+We are interested in maximal such subgroups.